tli432/tli432.github.io/index.md

 My research focuses on the design and analysis of efficient algorithms for *Nonlinear Optimization*, *Stochastic Optimization*, and *Reinforcement Learning*.
 I am particularly interested in

-- **Policy optimization and policy evaluation in reinforcement learning :**
+- **Policy optimization and policy evaluation in reinforcement learning**
-- **Parameter-free methods for convex and nonconvex optimization:**
+- **Parameter-free methods for convex and nonconvex optimization**
-- **Stochastic optimization methods for statistical learning and machine learning:**
+- **Stochastic optimization methods for statistical learning and machine learning**
 - **Real-life applications:** healthcare, E-commerce, financial industry, etc

 {% include_relative _includes/publications.md %}

+## Awards

+- **Shabbir Ahmed PhD Fellowships for Excellence in Research**
+  - Awarded annually to one Ph.D. student (co-winner) in ISyE for research in optimization

+- **First Place, Best Poster Award, Georgia Statistics Day 2023**

 ## Talks and Presentations